 - Positive and conscious messages of peace, love, and unity.

-- Activist for political, social and economic issues.
+- Activists for political, social and economic issues.

 - Faith and or religious beliefs.